 Investment Firm Analyst

 In the beginning, TSA taught me about myself—what I was good at, what kind of work I liked.
 It was TSA that introduced me to web development.
 TSA makes you be more inventive in how you research and apply knowledge, and it helped me realize that what I do today, fits into the bigger picture tomorrow.
 It was in serving in

 officer roles in middle school and high school—then as Delaware TSA state

 secretary and president and national TSA secretary and president—that I was

 granted the greatest gift by TSA.
 I learned from advisors who were intimately familiar with the rewards and challenges of student leadership, and I had conversations across chapter and state lines.

-She credits her participation in TSA as a major selling point when it came time to apply to colleges—making her a more dynamic candidate as she shared the importance of the organization in her life in college application essays.
+TSA also was a major selling point when it came time to apply to colleges—making me a more dynamic candidate as I shared the importance of TSA in my college application essays.

-And just as she has done, Pratyusha hopes TSA student members will reach beyond their comfort zones.
-“Most students have one to two favorite competitive events, but every year, you should try something new to expand your horizons,” she suggests.”
-Also, meet as many people as you can at conferences and other events.
-TSA introduced me to friends and mentors I remain in touch with to this day—and hope to keep for life!”
+Reach beyond your comfort zone.
+You may have one to two favorite competitive events, but every year, you should try something new to expand your horizons.
+Also, meet as many people as you can at TSA conferences and other events.
+TSA introduced me to friends and mentors I remain in touch with to this day—and hope to keep for life.